NEXTDC (ASX:NXT): A good FY25 growth opportunity on paper, but it comes at a cost

 NEXTDC was in a good space during the pandemic due to the rise in remote working.
 So what?
 Well clearly you don’t just want all your data sitting in an office somewhere.
 And businesses have enough worries as it is without having to worry about infrastructure and whether or not it can operate.
 But the company is betting that the trend is not slowing down.
 Only a couple of months ago, it raised over $600m for new data centres in Auckland and Kuala Lumpur.
 This is the company’s first significant investment outside Australia and into the high-growth APAC region.
 And this deal now gives it liquidity of $2.6bn.

 It has indicated plans for future data centres in Singapore and Japan.
 But considering the Kuala Lumpur and Auckland centres will not be open until the 1st half of FY26, it’ll be a while yet.
 In raising capital, the company also announced further contract wins and plans to expand capacity further.
-It reported contracted utilisation rose from 35.9MW (43%) to 120Mw in the first four months of CY23.

 There are risks, but are they worth it?

-We would note 3 things.
+We would note a couple of things.

-Third, there are a number of risks, including data centre interruption or outages, key customer contracts not continuing and the company’s ability to manage its debt.
+Second, there are a number of risks, including data centre interruption or outages, key customer contracts not continuing and the company’s ability to manage its debt.
 The latter is a key concern for us.

 Our view